Stephanie Walls Partner

 Main areas of practice

-Stephanie represents clients in court proceedings and at alternative methods of dispute resolution, such as mediation.
-She regularly advises in relation to complex commercial contract and company law disputes.
-She also has expertise in judicial review, succession and trust disputes and professional negligence claims.
+Stephanie is a specialist contentious trusts and probate litigator, advising regularly in relation to disputes involving the validity of wills, the duties and obligations of personal representatives/trustees, Inheritance Act claims and trust disputes.
+She is an associate member of ACTAPS and named as a notable practitioner in Chambers & Partners High Net Worth 2018 guide.
+She represents clients in court proceedings and at alternative methods of dispute resolution, such as mediation and advises in relation to complex commercial contract and company law disputes.
+She also has expertise in judicial review and professional negligence claims.

 Health & Social Care